 The Commission's employees are covered under the Lincoln Parish Police Jury's benefits and retirement systems.
 As discussed in Note 1, the six participating agencies share the operating expenses of the Lincoln Parish Sales and Use Tax Commission on a pro rata basis.
-The operating expenses of the Commission for the 12 months ended June 30, 2005, were approximately \$201,960, which is approximately .86% of tax collections.
+The operating expenses of the Commission for the 12 months ended June 30, 2007, were \$193,074, which is approximately .62% of tax collections.

-Douglas A. Brewer, LLC Certified Public Accountant
+Douglas A. Brewer, LLC

+Certified Public Accountant

-105 E. Reynolds Drive, Suite A P.O.
-Box 1250 • Ruston, LA 71273-1250 Phone: (318) 255-8244 Fax: (318) 255-8245
+105 E. Reynolds Dr. Suite A P.O.
+Box 1250 Ruston, LA 71273-1250

+Phone: (318) 255-8244 Fax: (318) 255-8245

-REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS
+REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS

-To the Board of Commissioners Lincoln Parish Sales and Use Tax Commission Ruston, Louisiana
+Board of Commissioners Lincoln Parish Sales and Use Tax Commission Ruston, Louisiana

-I have audited the basic financial statements of Lincoln Parish Sales and Use Tax Commission (the Commission), Ruston, Louisiana, as of and for the year ended June 30, 2005, and have issued my report thereon dated October 27, 2005.
-I conducted my audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller of the United States.
+I have audited the statement of fiduciary net assets and the statement of changes in fiduciary net assets of the Lincoln Parish Sales and Use Tax Commission, as of and for the year ended June 30, 2007, which collectively comprise the Lincoln Parish Sales and Use Tax Commission's basic financial statements and have issued my report thereon date August 16, 2007.
+I conducted my audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.